The DopplerPXIe is a revolutionary PXIe optical module that enables compact, inexpensive and robust Photonic Doppler velocimetry.

 Photonic Doppler velocimetry (PDV) is an established technique used to measure high-velocity events up to tens of km/s.
 It is also known as heterodyne velocimetry and can be used as a supplementary tool or replacement for Velocity Interferometer System for Any Reflector (VISAR).

-With the DopplerPXIe optical module, we can provide the necessary equipment to perform reliable, repeatable measurements for simple or multiplexed PDV experiments.
+With the DopplerPXIe optical module, we provide the necessary equipment to perform reliable, repeatable measurements for simple or multiplexed PDV experiments built on the proven PXI platform.

 The DopplerPXIe supports traditional homodyne and frequency-shifted heterodyne PDV testing.